Cosinus2412/Installation-Guide-ORB-SLAM3-2/README.md

 ### Note

-If you encounter other/new errors using the same set up/ versions as above please free to report it in the issues!
+If you encounter other/new errors using the same set up/ versions as above please feel free to report it in the issues!
 Links in the reference parts will be fixed soon...